Linear regression without scikit-learn#

 _ = ax.set_title(label.format(weight_flipper_length, intercept_body_mass))

-Otherwise, it will pass through the intercept_body_mass value:
+Otherwise, it passes through the intercept_body_mass value:

 weight_flipper_length = 45